 The Rwandan Hope Project

 The Rwandan Hope Project (the Project) is a registered 501 (C)(3).
-It’s objective is to help the ’94 Tutsi genocide surviving widows and orphans and the street children in Rwanda by improving their health and standard of living through food and income generation in the form of a chicken farming business.
+It’s objective is to help the ’94 Tutsi genocide surviving widows and orphans and the street children in Rwanda by improving their health and standard of living through food and income generation in the form of a chicken farming business and a school/refuge for street children.
 The Project was initiated by the Good News of Peace and Development (GNPD) for Rwanda.
 It is supported by the Whitehead Family.

 In 2015, Linda Whitehead was a U. S. nurse on a medical mission to Rwanda.
 Upon returning home, she was motivated to do something that would have a positive impact.
 She remembered the response the genocide widows had given when asked what they would like in order to better their situation.
 They immediately answered that they wanted a chicken farm.
 And thus, the Rwandan Hope Project was born.

 Our future plans include providing the financing, guidance, and education to the remaining 28,000 widows and orphans of the ’94 genocide against the Tutsis, as well as the continued support of the street children in Rwanda.

 In the Nyamata area of Rwanda, hope and improved living conditions are coming to this community in the form of clean water.
 This is an area that suffered greatly during the ’94 genocide against the Tutsis and has been struggling ever since to rebuild itself.

 With just one well, the Project provides clean/fresh, drinking water to over 135+ people, 3,200 chickens and some of the villager’s crops.
 The water flows naturally out of a 2″ line.
 There seems to be enough fresh water to provide for even more people or chickens if necessary.